openjdk/jdk/src/java.base/share/man/java.md

     ```

     This option is similar to `-Xss`.

+`-XX:+UseCompactObjectHeaders`
+:   Enables compact object headers.
+By default, this option is disabled.
+    Enabling this option reduces memory footprint in the Java heap by
+    4 bytes per object (on average).

+    The feature remains disabled by default in this release whilst it
+    continues to be evaluated.
+In a future release it is expected to be
+    enabled by default, and eventually will be the only mode of operation.

 `-XX:-UseCompressedOops`
 :   Disables the use of compressed pointers.
 By default, this option is